FedRAMP/docs/docs/20xP2/key-security-indicators-with-controls.md

       **Applies to:** Low, Moderate

-#### KSI-AFR-08 FedRAMP Security Inbox (SIR)
+#### KSI-AFR-08 FedRAMP Security Inbox (FSI)

 !!! quote ""

-    Operate a secure inbox to receive critical communication from FedRAMP and other government entities in alignment with FedRAMP Security Inbox Requirements (SIR) and persistently address all related requirements and recommendations.
+    Operate a secure inbox to receive critical communication from FedRAMP and other government entities in alignment with FedRAMP Security Inbox (FSI) requirements and persistently address all related requirements and recommendations.

       **Applies to:** Low, Moderate